TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Create Model
-- Create a model in JSON Schema format.
+- Creates a model in JSON Schema format.
 - Mode names cannot be duplicated.

 #### Request